kore4lyf/notes/react-native/react_native.md

 ```

 - To render list horizontally use `horizontal={true}`.
-- `keyExtracttor` - is a prop that takes an Item from the array and return a unique key for the item.
+- `keyExtractor` - is a prop that takes an Item from the array and return a unique key for the item.
 It is used to identify the unique items in the list, similar to key props.

 By default it returns item.key, if that is not present, it returns item.id, if that is not also present, it uses the items index as key (index is available as a second argument)